divyanshu4236/Mousely/README.md

 1. [Quartz](https://github.com/mayank408/Mousely/edit/master/README.md) : It is used to interact with the operating system and carry out events such as clicking and moving the cursor.

 2. [Dlib](http://blog.dlib.net/2014/08/real-time-face-pose-estimation.html) : It is used to detect facial landmarks with high accuracy.
-Blinking detection in the project is done using this library.
+Blink detection in the project is done using this library.

 3. [OpenCV](https://opencv.org) : It is the Computer vision library which has C/C++, Python, Java interfaces.
 For this project, I have used OpenCV in Python.